cyclozarin/LeekPresence/README.md

   - `cw` - shows up when virality isnt loaded
   - `virality` - shows up when virality is loaded
   - `alive`, `dead`, `everyoneisdead` - indicates whenether or not you're alive, dead or everyone has died

+*P. S. Name is mispelled intentionally as the reference to LiveLeek, a Streamer's streaming platform as been officially stated by one of the cw devs Wilnyl.*